TereziaMichalcova/English-for-Designer/thesis/06-thesis.md

 ### Introduction

 Hi everybody, Teresa here.
-Today I would like to introduce you to the topic of my bachelor thesis.
+Today I would like to introduce you to the topic of my bachelor thesis...